MicrosoftDocs/xamarin-docs/docs/android/platform/binding-kotlin-library/walkthrough.md

     ![Visual Studio Add Binding Reference.png](walkthrough-images/visual-studio-add-binding-reference.png)

-1. Add a reference to the [Xamarin.Kotlin.StdLib NuGet](https://www.nuget.org/packages/Xamarin.Kotlin.StdLib/) package, that we added to the Xamarin.Android binding project earlier.
+1. Add a reference to the [Xamarin.Kotlin.StdLib NuGet](https://www.nuget.org/packages/Xamarin.Kotlin.StdLib/) package, that you added to the Xamarin.Android binding project earlier.
 It adds support to any Kotlin specific types that need handing in runtime.
 Without this package the app can be compiled but will crash at runtime:

     ![Visual Studio Add StdLib NuGet](walkthrough-images/visual-studio-add-stdlib-nuget.png)